huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 # Loading Pipelines and Models via `from_single_file`

-The `from_single_file` method allows you to load supported pipelines using a single checkpoint file as opposed to the folder format used by Diffusers.
-This is useful if you are working with many of the Stable Diffusion Web UI's (such as A1111) that extensively rely on a single file to distribute all the components of a diffusion model.
+The `from_single_file` method allows you to load supported pipelines using a single checkpoint file as opposed to Diffusers' multiple folders format.
+This is useful if you are working with Stable Diffusion Web UI's (such as A1111) that rely on a single file format to distribute all the components of a model.

 The `from_single_file` method also supports loading models in their originally distributed format.
-This means that supported models that have been finetuned with other services can be loaded directly into supported Diffusers model objects and pipelines.
+This means that supported models that have been finetuned with other services can be loaded directly into Diffusers model objects and pipelines.

 ## Pipelines that currently support `from_single_file` loading